Spongiobranchaea australis

 Spongiobranchaea australis is a species of sea angel, a form of sea-slug plankton.
 It has a partially transparent body with small "wings" that it uses to swim in its habitat.
 It is classified as a pteropod.

 Distribution

 Spongiobranchaea australis is found in austral waters near the Antarctic region, in the southern hemisphere.
-The species is primarily concentrated near areas in close proximity to Australia and New Zealand.
+The species is primarily concentrated in areas near Australia and New Zealand.
 The areas they live in is pelagic and temperate; 2 °C - 13 °C.

 Description

 The average size was recorded to be 22 mm.
 Regular sexually active males and females vary around 3–5 mm.
 The largest ever individual was found to be 2.2 cm.